-All course sites on Canvas will be published two weeks in advance of the start of the fall semester and will be populated at minimum with: syllabus, weekly readings and assignments, course assignments and assessments.
+All course sites on Canvas will be published two weeks in advance of the start of the semester and will be populated at minimum with: syllabus, weekly readings and assignments, course assignments and assessments.
 Faculty are redesigning the third instructional hour around one more of the following: discussion (online/in person), quizzes (online), video instructional content, group activity (online/in person).

 Faculty have agreed to provide remote access to all course activity, and most classes will be conducted completely online.
 Remote students will have full access to all the Canvas materials and group work will be conducted in a hybrid manner through a combination of in-person and zoom/telephonic means.